RedHatRanger/best_linux_scripts_and_commands/documentation/awx/awx_configuration.md

             - Check the boxes:
                 - `Clean`
                 - `Update Revision on Launch`
-1. Click `Save`.
+1. Click `Save` to confirm the setting.

 <br>

 ---

 ## Inventory Management
-- Objective: To manage separate inventories in an organized way
+- Objective: To manage separate inventories in an organized way.

 1. On the left sidebar, click `Resources` > `Inventories`.
 1. Click `Add` and fill in the details: